DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * `LOCAL_SPACK_DIR`: If the `-s/--spack` was passed to `dbt-create` when the work area was built, this points to where the local Spack area is located

 There are also useful Spack commands which can be executed to learn about the versions of the individual packages you're working with, once you've run `dbt-workarea-env` or `dbt-setup-release`.
-An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn more about your environment:
+An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn more about your environment.
+They're presented both for the case of you having set up a nightly release and a frozen release:

-* `spack find --loaded -N | grep dunedaq-vX.Y.Z` will tell you all the DUNE DAQ packages common to both far- and near detector software which have been loaded by `dbt-workarea-env` or `dbt-setup-release`
+* `spack find --loaded -N | grep dunedaq-vX.Y.Z` or `spack find --loaded -N | grep NB` will tell you all the DUNE DAQ packages shared by both far- and near detector software which have been loaded by `dbt-workarea-env` or `dbt-setup-release`

-* `spack find --loaded -N | grep fddaq-vX.Y.Z` for far detector DUNE DAQ packages
+* `spack find --loaded -N | grep fddaq-vX.Y.Z` or `spack find --loaded -N | grep FD` for far detector DUNE DAQ packages

-* `spack find --loaded -N | grep nddaq-vX.Y.Z` for near detector DUNE DAQ packages
+* `spack find --loaded -N | grep nddaq-vX.Y.Z` or `spack find --loaded -N | grep ND` for near detector DUNE DAQ packages

 * `spack find --loaded -N | grep dunedaq-externals` for external packages not developed by DUNE collaborators